syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ## Disable Load More at Runtime

-You can disable the `Load More View` by setting `false` to CanExecute of [LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html).
+You can disable the `Load More View` by returning `false` to CanExecute of [LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html).

 The following code example shows to disable the `Load More View`, if the maximum count is reached (for example, totalItems = 22) in the list.